Grab and Go Emergency Binder

 After reading through loads of information, I came up with different categories.
 Grouping the different bits of information into various categories was easier to follow than a huge list.
 Here are all the documents I felt necessary to have in case of an emergency.
 Get the free printable here:

 - Family Emergency Plan: Talk about different scenarios with your family.
 Where will you go if you are home and there is an earthquake, fire, etc. What if the kids are at school?
 Where will your family meet up if Dad is at work?
 What is our evacuation plan if we have to leave our home/town/city?
 Write up your most basic meeting place in case everyone is scattered.

 - Map of City/Evacuation Route: Know back ways to where your family will meet if you have to evacuate.
 A map would be handy to have if major roads are blocked or impassable.

 - Phone numbers of Relatives: Have an out of state person that you will check in with via call or text.
 Their phone system is not likely to be affected if they are not in your immediate area.
 They can then call an update everyone else.

 - Marriage License, Death Certificates, Adoption Certificates, anything that verifies your family unit.

-- Recent Family Photo: Help others to identify your family should you get split up.
+- Recent Family Photo: Help others to identify your family in case you get split up.